jguzauckas/java-5-4-accessor-methods/0. Notes/notes.md

 # Accessor Methods

 In Unit 5 Section 1, we discussed how both class and instance variables are almost always kept `private` to maintain the security of the values.
 We also mentioned that we can offer a user access to the information by way of **accessor methods** despite the `private` nature of variables.
-This section dives into what accessor methods are do.
+This section dives into what accessor methods are and do.

 ---